Author: CalUrbanist

 Japan Shinkansen

 Shinkansen can be difficult to decipher for non-Japanese speakers.
 This is partly because foreign-language information is limited, but also because ever since the breakup of Japanese National Railways in the ‘80s, Shinkansen has been operated by several different private companies.
 Shinkansen lines are also not the same thing as Shinkansen “trains,” or services: There are several trains on each line (e.g., local, limited and express), and some run on two lines.
 Nor do the same trains always make the same stops.
 This “map,” obviously, is two maps: one a typical geographical intercity rail map showing where trains go, and the other a diagram providing more specific information on how to get there.
-The font is Myriad Condensed.
+The typeface is Myriad Condensed.

 > View high-resolution PDF